Merck/Halyard/docs/tools.md

-           distribute the query evaluation across the executed parallel forks of the same query. bulkdelete Halyard Bulk Delete is a MapReduce application that effectively deletes large set of triples or whole named graphs, based on specified statement pattern and/or graph context.
+           distribute the query evaluation across the executed parallel forks of the same query. bulkdelete Halyard Bulk Delete is a MapReduce application that effectively deletes large set of triples or whole named graphs, based on specified statement pattern and/or graph context. profile    Halyard Profile is a command-line tool designed to profile SPARQL query performance within the actual Halyard environment.
+Actually it is limited to the statical analysis only.

 genericHadoopOptions are:
 ----------------------------------------------------------------------------------------------------